 If you have anything to add to the audit email

-- Working with Pavilion Dance South West, Katy Noakes, Bristol City Council and Arts Council England we brought people together for a city-wide conversation.
+- Working with Pavilion Dance South West, Katy Noakes, Bristol City Council and Arts Council England we brought people together in September 2016 for a city-wide conversation.

 Download the notes from this meeting

-- Katie Keeler, Mel Scaffold and Katy Noakes met with Deputy Mayor, Estella Tincknell, who pledged support around dance venues.
-Katy Noakes and Laila Diallo produced Moving Bristol, A Manifesto for Dance in the City.
-A short document written in response to the meeting convened by Theatre Bristol
+- Katie Keeler, Mel Scaffold and Katy Noakes met with the then Deputy Mayor, Estella Tincknell, who pledged support around dance venues.
+Katy Noakes and Laila Diallo produced a short Manifesto for Dance written in response to that meeting which will be incorporated into the Dance Futures Vision.

 - We supported Getting Out of the Box: How to survive as a Dance Artist led by Karla Shacklock.
 The event was an opportunity for artists, producers, programmers, funders and venues to come together, to have authentic conversations and to consider how we can work together in order to survive and thrive.
 It sold out